microsoft/DeepSpeed/blogs/deepspeed-ulysses/README.md

 Compared to other libraries that support sequence parallelism, such as Megatron-LM, DeepSpeed-Ulysses does not require model refactoring.
-Additionally, it does not impose any limitations on the degree of sequence parallelism, unlike Megatron-LM which requires the sequence parallelism degree to be smaller than or equal to the number of attention heads.

-DeepSpeed-Ulysses has also been fully integrated and tested with the Megatron-DeepSpeed code repository.
+DeepSpeed-Ulysses has been fully integrated and tested with the Megatron-DeepSpeed code repository.
 This means that if you are already using this repository for training large language models, you can seamlessly benefit from DeepSpeed-Ulysses to train models with massive